-3) Transcription Software
+2) Transcription Software

 The most basic and intuitive software out there is NCH’s Express Scribe.
 It is cheap, runs very smoothly, and is very easy to use.
 But it does not support true time code transcription.

-4) Ergonomic Keyboard
+3) Ergonomic Keyboard

 An ergonomic keyboard is very important.
 It will save you a lot of wrist and forearm pain, which is inevitable for somebody who types a lot everyday.
-At first I found the ergonomic keyboards a little difficult to use, but you will adjust to the keyboard’s shape within a day or two, at most, and ultimately save yourself a lot of wrist & forearm strain.
+At first I found the ergonomic keyboards a little difficult to use, but you will adjust to the keyboard’s shape within a day or two, and ultimately save yourself a lot of wrist & forearm strain.

 5) A Comfortable Chair

-Mid-Back Office Chair
+Mid-Back Office Chair – Check Price on Amazon

 Also, since you are a self-employed transcriber these items are all tax deductible.
-Including these tax benefits it’s well worth buying a dedicated computer, headphones, and office chair, even if you already own them.
+Including these tax benefits, it’s well worth buying dedicated headphones, an office chair, and a computer — even if you already own them.

 Once you have this equipment you’re ready to get started.
 Now you need to find transcription work, which can be very difficult particularly in today’s ultra-competitive global environment.
 I will discuss how to get transcription work in a future article.
 For now I wish everyone good lucky & happy transcribing!